Renting? Avoid Losing your Deposit

 Lastly, sweep/vacuum all floors, and mop those that aren’t carpeted.

 Determining what constitutes damage and what is simply wear and tear can be difficult.
 The latter is the responsibility of the landlord, while the former is classed as the fault of the tenant, and repayment will be claimed from the deposit.
-General wear on carpets, curtains, white goods and bathroom facilities should not see any money being taken from the deposit for upkeep, while avoidable and irreparable damage, such as cigarette burns or broken fixtures and fittings, could see deduction of some form.
+General wear on carpets, curtains, white goods and bathroom facilities should not see any money being taken from the deposit for upkeep, while avoidable and irreparable damage, such as cigarette burns or broken fixtures and fittings, could see a deduction of some form.

 As well as leaving unwanted belongings behind, if there are items that are noted in the inventory that are not present at the time of moving out, you could be liable for them, and compensation may be taken from your deposit.

-Missing rent or invalidating the tenancy in some way before it ends could see a deduction in the deposit, although there are many legal variables to this that may be determined by the tenancy agreement or contract.
+Missing rent or invalidating the tenancy in some way before it ends could see a reduction in the deposit, although there are many legal variables to this that may be determined by the tenancy agreement or contract.

-Chappell’s Removals provide first rate removals and storage services across South West London, Surrey and beyond.
+Chappell's Removals provide first-rate removals and storage services across South West London, Surrey and beyond.
 Whether you’re moving from a rented home or office, our friendly and professional team are on hand to carry out all packing pre-move, before transporting your belongings to their new location in a safe and efficient manner.
 For more information, or to request a quote for your domestic or commercial move, get in touch with Chappell’s Removals today.